Even More Broken News

 According to the website, the sold-out natal conference,

-taking place March 28th to 29th, so it already happened, at a hotel operated by the University of Texas at Austin, has, quote, no political or ideological goal other than a world in which our children can have grandchildren.
+Speaker 1 at a hotel operated by the University of Texas at Austin, has, quote, no political or ideological goal other than a world in which our children can have grandchildren.

-I mean, that just sounds like a lie, but okay.
+Speaker 1 I mean, that just sounds like a lie, but okay.

-Even if I ignore my knee-jerk political response to this, how I feel about this and who I think might be attending it, ignore the fact that the headline itself said right-wing influencers, does this just sound like the saddest convention you could imagine?
+Speaker 1 Even if I ignore my knee-jerk political response to this, how I feel about this and who I think might be attending it, ignore the fact that the headline itself said right-wing influencers, does this just sound like the saddest convention you could imagine?

-People who are so desperate that they're like, $10,000?
+Speaker 1 People who are so desperate that they're like, $10,000?
 Well, that's a bargain.
 It sounds so sad.

-There's no part, like, there's a lot of other things I think and feel about this, but the overwhelming one is sad.
+Speaker 1 There's no part, like, there's a lot of other things I think and feel about this, but the overwhelming one is sad.
 They have the little stickers on their shirts, like, hi, I'm DTF.

 That's the outfit requirement for attending the convention.

-People like Richard Pritchard are there working 12 hours a day to make sure that babies are being pumped out at a needed rate.
+Speaker 1 People like Richard Pritchard are there working 12 hours a day to make sure that babies are being pumped out at a needed rate.
 Is that a person?
 No, I just like the name Dick Pritchard.

-That happened, apparently, so I'm assuming.
 I can't believe we missed it, you know?

-You're missing out on, are you telling me you're missing out on the joy of understanding the people who believe in like the great replacement theory and people like fearless leader Ellen Musk, who are huge proponents of making as many babies as physically possible so that we don't run out of people to earn him money.
+Speaker 1 Are you telling me you're missing out on the joy of understanding the people who believe in like the great replacement theory and people like fearless leader Ellen Musk, who are huge proponents of making as many babies as physically possible so that we don't run out of people to earn him money.

-You mean the guy who's all like
+Speaker 1 You mean the guy who's all like

-good Musk?
-No, I don't think even he has done that.
+Speaker 1 good Musk?
+No, I don't think even he has done that, but he has people do it for him, like his WoW account.

-The same guy actually plays Bath of Exile and pats him on the head and says good Musk to him.
+Speaker 1 The same guy actually plays Bath of Exile and pats him on the head and says good Musk to him.

 So I'm expecting in nine months there's going to be a population explosion.
 Baby Boomers 2.0.

-Were you conceded to that hotel in Austin?
+Speaker 1 Were you conceded to that hotel in Austin?
 Me too!

-Brother, sister?
+Speaker 1 Brother, sister?
 Brother, brother?
 The maids walking into the hotel after the session.
 They're just like,

-It's like the fucking Ghostbusters after the marshmallow man explodes.
+It's like the fucking ghostbusters after the marshmallow man explodes.
 I can't.

-So you, so the headline was: right-wing influencers are going to this or promoting it.
+So you so the headline was right-wing influencers are going to this or promoting it.

-Is it better or worse if they go and they marry someone they just met on the spot just to start making babies, or they go to a paid marriage sex convention and can't even get someone to be with them at that convention.
+Speaker 1 Is it better or worse if they go and they marry someone they just met on the spot just to start making babies, or they go to a paid marriage sex convention and can't even get someone to be with them at that convention.

-I feel like it'd be really embarrassing to go and then come home empty-handed, but I have to imagine that's happening.
+Speaker 1 I feel like it'd be really embarrassing to go and then come home empty-handed, but I have to imagine that's happening.
 I have no clue.

-There's no information from people that actually went in this article as far as I can see.
+Speaker 1 There's no information from people that actually went in this article as far as I can see.
 Did they have a hashtag or something we can look at?

-No one came home empty-handed because they all came at the hotel.
+Speaker 1 No one came home empty-handed because they all came at the hotel.

-I'm not going to write anything down for that.
+Speaker 1 I'm not going to write anything down for that.
 Compared to lots of other stuff he said today, that was pretty good.

-I'm using my Gatlin gun approach to comedy today where I'm just going to keep firing and see what lands.
+Speaker 1 I'm using my Gatlin gun approach to comedy today where I'm just going to keep firing and see what lands.

-Dude, the points column between the two of you is outrageous just in terms of how much I have written in your column, Wade.
+Speaker 1 Dude, the points column between the two of you is outrageous just in terms of how much I have written in your column, Wade.
 But I'm going to tell you, it's not looking good for you in terms of points.

-I'm okay with that.
+Speaker 1 I'm okay with that.
 Man, you got to hope for the wheel on this one.

 This is not looking good for you.
 All right.